Racing age for the 2021-2022 season is determined by a rider’s age on December 31, 2022.

 No bar-ends are allowed on mountain bikes per USAC rules.

-Racers may ride any types of bicycle legal for mass start events per the USA Cycling rules (cyclocross, road, mtn. bike, fixed gear etc.)
+Racers may ride any types of bicycle legal for mass start events per the USA Cycling rules (cyclocross, road, mtn. bike, fixed gear etc.).
+No e-bikes per USA Cycling rules.
+All bikes must be human powered only.

 Single Speed Rules: Riders must have a single cog in the rear.
 We are allowing locking out the front shifter in certain arrangements based on the shifter on the bikes.
 They are as follows: